nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 &nbsp;
 &nbsp;

-Unstable notes in the quantum show,
+Unstable notes in the quantum show

 Yet they compose the future's musical flow

-Hard to behave, but oh so smart,
+Hard to behave, but oh so smart

 In the quantum orchestra, playing their part